sureshHARDIYA/phd-resources/Papers/GraphQLHIE/README.md

 # Evaluation <a name="evaluation"></a>

 Making an `HTTP` request to `RESTful` endpoints returns [all the attributes as shown in the response](https://github.com/sureshHARDIYA/phd-resources/blob/master/Papers/GraphQLHIE/EVALUATION.md#rest).
 All these attributes are not used by our self-assessment mobile application.
 Hence, it is referred to as `overfetching`.
 To solve this overfetching issue, we introduce `GraphQL`-based API.
-For the same request, we used `GraphQL` api to fetch only the required attributes and the [https://github.com/sureshHARDIYA/phd-resources/blob/master/Papers/GraphQLHIE/EVALUATION.md#graphql).
+For the same request, we used `GraphQL` api to fetch [only the required attributes and the](https://github.com/sureshHARDIYA/phd-resources/blob/master/Papers/GraphQLHIE/EVALUATION.md#graphql).

 # Discussion